ezra-bible-app/ezra-bible-app/README.md

 [build]: https://github.com/tobias-klein/ezra-project/blob/master/BUILD.md

+## User Forum

+Join the User Forum at [forum.ezra-project.net](https://forum.ezra-project.net) to discuss any of the existing functionality, ask questions and make suggestions for new features!

 ## Feedback
 To give feedback (bug reports, feature requests) please use the Github issue system.
 Click [here](https://github.com/tobias-klein/ezra-project/issues/new) to file a new Issue for Ezra Project.